frytg/event-livestream-tools/vmix-cloud/README.md

 ## vMix in the cloud

-This guide will help install vMix on a virtual cloud machine using Windows Server and Nvidia GPU graphics.
+This guide will help install vMix on a virtual cloud machine using Windows Server and Nvidia GPU graphics within GCP.
 Please note that this is also an experiment and its usage in a production environment should be done responsibly and with your own judgement.
 Basic knowledge and setup of the Google Cloud Platform is required.
+Kudos to [VRT/ RTBF](https://www.videosnackbarhub.com/blogposts/tutorial-how-to-set-up-a-cloud-based-high-end-live-remote-multicam-production) for their inspiration of vMix in the cloud (Paperspace).

 ## Setup Compute Engine